boMadBo/scouts-office-client/README.md

 Getting Started

-To run the Scouts App locally, follow these steps:
+### To run the Scouts App locally, follow these steps:

 1. Clone the repository:
    git clone https://github.com/boMadBo/scouts-academy.git

+### To run Server

-2. Navigate to the project directory: cd scouts-academy
+2. Navigate to the project directory: cd scouts-academy cd server

 3. install the required dependencies: npm install

+### To run Client

+4. Navigate to the project directory: cd scouts-academy cd client

+5. install the required dependencies: npm install

 Available Scripts
 In the project directory, you can run the following scripts:

+to run client

+### npm run start:dev

+to run client

 ### npm start

 Runs the app in development mode.
-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:3010 to view it in the browser.

 API Usage